MarinaMartin/fostercareplaybook/docs/playbook/keep_a_schedule_of_when_youth_age_out.md

 * Create a list, in Excel or in your case management system, for staff to easily view which youth are closest to aging out, so that their needs can be met before they exit care.
 * Break the tracker down by: the next 1 month, 6 months, and 12 months.
-* In Excel, you can enter the youth’s transition date, and it can automatically sort into these categories.
+* In Excel, you can enter the youth’s transition date, and it can automatically sort into these categories (see example below).

 ### Outcomes Data